leolurch/web-page/pages-markdown/imprint.md

 ---
-title: 'impressum'
+title: 'imprint'
 ---

-Impressum
+# imprint

-Leo Grützner
+leo grützner

-Motzstr.
+motzstr.
 27
-10777 Berlin
+10777 berlin
-Deutschland
+germany

-Telefon: 0178 268 0178
+phone: 0178 268 0178

-Mail: leo@gee.berlin
+mail: leo@gee.berlin

-Die Europäische Kommission stellt eine Plattform zur Online-Streitbeilegung (OS) bereit, die Sie hier finden https://ec.europa.eu/consumers/odr/.
-Wir sind bereit, an einem außergerichtlichen Schlichtungsverfahren vor einer Verbraucherschlichtungsstelle teilzunehmen.
-Zuständig ist die Universalschlichtungsstelle des Bundes am Zentrum für Schlichtung e.V., Straßburger Straße 8, 77694 Kehl am Rhein, www.verbraucher-schlichter.de.
+the european commission provides a platform for online dispute resolution (os), which you can find here https://ec.europa.eu/consumers/odr/. we are ready to participate in an out-of-court arbitration procedure before a consumer arbitration board. the universal arbitration board of the federation at the center for arbitration e.v., straßburger straße 8, 77694 kehl am rhein, www.verbraucher-schlichter.de is responsible.

-Impressum erstellt mit dem Trusted Shops Rechtstexter in Kooperation mit FÖHLISCH Rechtsanwälte.
+imprint created with the trusted shops legal text generator in cooperation with föhlisch lawyers.